AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/push-notification/android/automatic-display-and-tracking.md

 ---
 title: Automatically display and track push notification
 description: This document describes how to automatically display and track push notifications using the AEPMessaging extension.
-We highly recommend to use this method unless you have a specific requirement to manually display and track push notifications.
+You should to use this method unless you have a specific requirement to manually display and track push notifications.
 keywords:
 - Adobe Journey Optimizer
 - Messaging